 Do not consume alcoholic beverages at least 24 hours prior to treatment (alcohol may thin the blood and increase the risk of bruising)

 Do not have treatment if you have been unwell in the 4 weeks leading up to your appointment, have had any dental visits, minor surgery or any other procedure, all within the last 4 weeks.
-You should avoid where possible the above for 3-4 weeks after your treatment also.
+You should avoid where possible the above for 4 weeks after your treatment also.
 This is because if there is an inflammatory process happening in the body, it may increase the risk of complications.
 This is very rare but it’s worth doing to be extra safe.